MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Description
 -----------

-Generates a whole brain mask from a DWI image.
 All diffusion weighted and b=0 volumes are used to obtain a mask that includes both brain tissue and CSF.
 In a second step peninsula-like extensions, where the peninsula itself is wider than the bridge connecting it to the mask, are removed.
 This may help removing artefacts and non-brain parts, e.g. eyes, from the mask.

 Options
 -------